Renting terms explained: a glossary for renters

 Managing Agent

-An agent or company responsible under an agency agreement for the maintenance and management of the property.
+An agent or company responsible for the maintenance and management of the property while a tenant is living there.
 Not all properties are professionally managed so your landlord may be responsible for the maintenance of the property.

 Notice Period